Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3_Infinite_Pathways.md

 Info: Ignore Errors when you load a Save.
 Its normal.

+## Reshade Information

+The PPure Reshade Setup only works on DX11 and not Vulkan.
+Please disable the Pure Reshade Mod in Mo2 if you plan on playing with Vulkan.

 ### Gooner Options / Astarion , Gale, Halsin into Females + Voice ( Appereance editable )